AdGuard for Windows Privacy Notice

 Parental Control website check

 When Parental Control is enabled, AdGuard uses its own web service to check websites against the database.
-We use the Lookup API for this purpose, and the information about the visited website is sent in the form of hash prefixes.
+We use the Safe Browsing API for this purpose, and the information about the visited website is sent in the form of hash prefixes.
 This doesn’t allow us to determine which website is being visited.